keerthanaapillaram/Internship-Project/README.md

 ```
 The project will be available at http://127.0.0.1:8000/.
 You can access the admin dashboard at http://127.0.0.1:8000/admin/.

-### 🤝 Contributing
-Contributions are welcome!
-If you have suggestions for improving the project, please feel free to fork the repository and submit a pull request.
-You can also open an issue with the "enhancement" tag.

 📜 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.